Point Calimere Wildlife and Bird Sanctuary: Fauna

-Land animals

-PCWBS is inhabited by fourteen mammal species, eighteen reptile species and nine amphibian species.

-The flagship species of the sanctuary is the near threatened blackbuck antelope, one of the four antelope species in India (Chinkara, Chausingha and Nilgai being the other three) and the most numerous large animal in the sanctuary.
+This sanctuary is an area of high biodiversity, with 14 mammal species, 18 reptile species and nine amphibian species.
+The flagship species of the sanctuary is the blackbuck, one of the four antelope species in India and the most numerous large animal in the sanctuary.
 The population estimate of the blackbuck at Point Calimere more than doubled in thirty years, from 750–800 in 1967 to 1,908 in 1998/99.
 This isolated population of blackbuck probably survived unmolested throughout the centuries due to the locals' now declining belief that eating its meat causes leprosy.
 The predators of the blackbuck at Point Calimere are jackals, and sometimes village dogs.
 Competition for food is from domestic and feral cattle.

-Other notable animals include: spotted deer, jackal, bonnet monkey, wild boar, monitor lizard, short-nosed fruit bat, small Indian civet, star tortoise, Indian grey mongoose, black-naped hare, jungle cat and feral pony.
+Other notable animals include: chital, golden jackal, bonnet monkey, wild boar, monitor lizard, short-nosed fruit bat, small Indian civet, Indian star tortoise, Indian grey mongoose, black-naped hare, jungle cat and feral horse.